Triacetin

-Triacetin is the organic compound with the formula C3H5(OCOCH3)3.
+Triacetin, also known as glyceryl triacetate, is the organic compound with the formula C3H5(OCOCH3)3.
 It is classified as a triglyceride, i.e., the triester of glycerol with acetic acid.
 It is a colorless, viscous, and odorless liquid with a high boiling point and a low melting point.
 It has a mild, sweet taste in concentrations lower than 500 ppm, but may appear bitter at higher concentrations.
 It is one of the glycerine acetate compounds.

 Uses

 Triacetin is a common food additive, for instance as a solvent in flavorings, and for its humectant function, with E number E1518 and Australian approval code A1518.
 It is used as an excipient in pharmaceutical products, where it is used as a humectant, a plasticizer, and as a solvent.

 Potential uses

 The plasticizing capabilities of triacetin have been utilized in the synthesis of a biodegradable phospholipid gel system for the dissemination of the cancer drug paclitaxel (PTX).
 In the study, triacetin was combined with PTX, ethanol, a phospholipid and a medium chain triglyceride to form a gel-drug complex.
 This complex was then injected directly into the cancer cells of glioma-bearing mice.
 The gel slowly degraded and facilitated sustained release of PTX into the targeted glioma cells.

-Triacetin can also be used as a fuel additive as an antiknock agent which can reduce engine knocking in gasoline, and to improve cold and viscosity properties of biodiesel.
+Triacetin can also be used as a fuel additive as an antiknock agent for gasoline, and to improve low-temperature viscosity properties of biodiesel.

 It has been considered as a possible source of food energy in artificial food regeneration systems on long space missions.
 It is believed to be safe to get over half of one's dietary energy from triacetin.